11 best Indian restaurants in Liverpool

 What: If Thali is your thing, a style of eating that involves serving lots of dishes on a round platter, then Yukti offers a menu that caters specifically for that.
 All Thali mains are served with rice, tarka dhal, kadai aloo, raita and salad (£20 per person with a welcome drink).
 We were intrigued by the a la carte menu too, which features dishes such as banana pakoras with tamarind chutney, lamb kofta with desiccated coconut and black lentils cooked with butter and tomatoes.

-Where: 393 Prescot Road, Old Swan, Liverpool L13 3BS
+Where: 393 Prescot Road, L13 3BS

 Sanskruti

-What: Serving only vegetarian and vegan dishes, the food at Sanskruti is influenced by a melting pot of cooking-styles and food across India.
+What: Serving only vegetarian and vegan dishes, the food at Sanskruti is influenced by a melting pot of cooking styles and food across India.
 Find Punjabi and Gujurati mains, South Indian dosas (all served with sambhar and coconut chutney) and Thali platters.
 There’s also a section of the menu that’s dedicated entirely to street food, from pani puri to kacchi dabeli, which is basically a spiced potato burger.
 We think it's one of Liverpool’s top Indian restaurants to try.

-Where: Bixteth Street, Liverpool, L3 9LP
+Where: Bixteth Street, L3 9LP

-Spicy City
+Spice City

-Where: 18 Stanley Street, Liverpool, L1 6AF
+Where: 18 Stanley Street, L1 6AF

 Join SquareMeal Rewards